ournetworks/ournetworks.ca/about.md

 Our Networks organizers have hosted civic tech events and community networks workshops, created network literacy materials, and built mesh networking software for the past two years.

-**Benedict Lau**{:#benhylau} is an engineer telling stories of technology practices that bring communities together.
+**Benedict Lau**{:#benhylau} is an engineer who tells stories of technology practices that bring communities together.
 He studies distributed protocols and collective governance of digital infrastructures.
-When he isn't "on emails", he builds passable open source tools and facilitates activities about building peer-to-peer local networks as a way to co-imagine a future equitable web.
-He is a member of the Hypha Worker Co-operative and core contributor at [Toronto Mesh](https://tomesh.net).
+When not "on email", he builds passable open source tools and facilitates activities about peer-to-peer local networks as a way to co-imagine a future equitable web.
+He is a member of the Hypha Worker Co-operative and a core contributor at [Toronto Mesh](https://tomesh.net).

 <ul class="flex flex-wrap p-0 bio-sm-list">
  <li class="bio-sm-list-item"><a href="https://deprecated.systems" target="_blank" rel="noopener" data-proofer-ignore>{% include icons/link.svg %}&nbsp;deprecated.systems</a></li>